Milestone hit as friends raise £360,000 over 21 years

-They have teamed up over the past 21 years to organise numerous events that have boosted worthy causes.
+They have teamed up over more than 21 years to organise numerous events that have boosted worthy causes.

 And now two fundraising champions, whose lives have been touched by cancer, are celebrating once more after reaching another major milestone.

-Fantastic fundraisers Zoiyar Cole and Janet Ellis have donated more than £4,000 that has been raised this year to charities and organisations across Waveney and Great Yarmouth.
+Fantastic fundraisers Zoiyar Cole and Janet Ellis have donated more than £4,000 that was raised last year in 2021 to charities and organisations across Waveney and Great Yarmouth.